Straight from the Graveyard - Part 2

 His thoughts strayed back to Privet Drive.
 He grinned.
 Then, he felt a series of vibrations on his right pinky.
 The grin vanished.
 Oh, Damn.

 "C'mon you," Hagrid said, pulling him along as though he were a dog on a leash.

 The half-giant looked back at him.
 The look was cautious, calculating.
-"Actually, yeh can make you're own way home can't yeh?"
+"Actually, yeh can make your own way home, can't yeh?"

 "Good.
 I'm gettin' a pint."
 He continued to stroll to the leaky cauldron.